didntchooseaname/Altered-Security-Reporting/README.md

 ### Executive Summary

-In this section, findings and recommendations are automatically populated from the findings section.
+In this section, findings and recommendations are automatically populated from the findings sections.

 ![executive summary](/Demo-assets/exsum.png)

 ![executive summary 2](/Demo-assets/exsum2.png)

+---

+Thanks to:

+- KrbtgC
+- Djobbo Maïga